barryclark/jekyll-now/_memories/2022-01-14-Linux-Hacking-cheatsheet.md

     $ patator smtp_login host=192.168.17.129 user=Ololena password=FILE0 0=/usr/share/john/password.lst -x ignore:fgrep=’incorrect            password or account name’

 #### Use Fierce to brute DNS

 #### Note: Fierce checks whether the DNS server allows zone transfers.
 If allowed, a zone transfer is made and the user is notified.
-If not, the host name can be enumerated by querying the DNS server.
+If not, the host name can be enumerated by querying the DNS server

     # http://ha.ckers.org/fierce/
     $ ./fierce.pl -dns example.com